trappeur1975/bilemoFront/README.md

 ----------------------infos project--------------------

 17/12/2021 : temporary backup

-20/12/2021 : authentification (token) end request list products 20/12/2021 : complete overhaul of the application (use of sessions, modification of FrontController, form and templates)
+20/12/2021 : authentification (token) end request list products

+20/12/2021 : complete overhaul of the application (use of sessions, modification of FrontController, form and templates)

+22/12/2021 : dev2 api platform => modification of the frontController (listProductsApiplatform, listCustomersApiplatform) and addition of template (listCustomersApiplatform.html.twig, listProductsApiplatform.html.twig) to integrate requests via the platform API